Chiaohsinch/Who-s-at-Risk-A-Data-Driven-Look-Into-Diabetes-Indicators/README.md

 ## 📌 Overview

-This dashboard presents a visual analysis of diabetes-related health indicators across different BMI categories, age ranges, and risk classifications.
+This dashboard presents a visual analysis of diabetes-related health indicators across BMI categories, age ranges, and risk classifications.
-It is also designed to explore the **correlations between key health metrics and diabetes risk**, helping to uncover high-risk groups based on indicators such as:
+It explores the **correlation between biometric metrics and diabetes risk**, aiming to uncover high-risk populations based on:

 - 🩸 Glucose
 - 💉 Insulin
 - ⚖️ BMI
 - ❤️ Blood Pressure
 - 🧓 Age

 ---

 ## 🧪 Feature Engineering

-As part of the preprocessing workflow, several derived fields were created in Excel and Python:
+Several derived fields were created during preprocessing using **Excel** and **Python**:

-### 🔹 Classification (based on Glucose)
+### 🔹 Risk Classification (based on Glucose)

-An Excel `IF` formula was used to assign risk levels:
+Glucose values were classified using the following logic:

 ```excel
 =IF(C2<100, "Low", IF(C2<150, "Medium", "High"))